hubpork/maillard.dev/src/content/blog/screenshot-2023-06-24.md

 heroImage: "/screenshot-unsplash.jpg"
 ---

-Taking screenshots of all or parts of web pages is super useful (scroll down to the See Also part at the bottom of this page for more tips on that).
+Taking screenshots of all or parts of web pages is super useful.
 But sometimes, the resulting screenshots aren't high-resolution enough for your needs.

 It turns you can make DevTools take high-resolution screenshots of your web pages too!
 From the Console in Firefox